 ‘His animated works are, after Calder’s mobiles and for that matter in an altogether different direction, the most important achievement with respect to movement and the transformable work.
 They open a very vast field to present experiments, and one can say that Tinguely has indeed laid the basis for a new art adapted to the classical formula of the painting.
 Its elements, rounds and bars, move smoothly, pass in front of one another, create and recreate ceaselessly new figures thanks in particular to the use of a special small electric motor.
 These elements, too, are set in motion differently, they don’t rotate at the same rate, the transmission by rubber further increases the possibilities of irregularity of speed, et cetera. (…)

 Since then he has again turned to the conquest of the three dimensions by obliging these same reliefs to occupy the whole space.
 From this point of view his most curious achievement up to now is the Sculpture méta-mécanique automobile which can be wound up like a child’s toy and moves all by itself, gaily waving in all directions and never in the same way (thanks again to that refusal of synchronous movement) its rods, circles, semi-circles, et cetera with their yellow, red, white colours.
 Tinguely has in short produced an abstract mechanical dance, and this is an application about which we shall have more to say.’

 Jean Tinguely and Yves Klein

-It was through Klein that Tinguely came to have a hand in the interior of the music theatre in Gelsenkirchen, the contract for which had gone to Klein and the architect Werner Ruhnau.
+It was through Klein that Tinguely came to have a hand in decorating interior of the music theatre in Gelsenkirchen, the contract for which had been awarded to Klein and the architect Werner Ruhnau.
 Tinguely’s involvement with Klein and his quest for ways of expressing the virtual and the immaterial ultimately bore fruit in his own works about time, as is especially evident in his intricate, virtual line-producing Variations.